 The lists and information should be issued to you as soon as practicable, and no later than 5 days after the request.
 This information is important to get from your bank if you are thinking about switching to another bank.

-THE RELEVANT DISPUTE RESOLUTION SCHEMES ARE:
+THE RELEVANT DISPUTE RESOLUTION SCHEME IS:

 You should always lodge your complaint as soon as it is clear that you cannot resolve your dispute with your financial institution as time limits apply to your right to complain.